Skip to main content

 usedistance 2 tiles

 Attack cooldown is rules-owned.
 A character script should call attack() for a normal weapon or unarmed attack.
-The runtime uses the equipped weapon cooldown and falls back to [combat].default_attack_cooldown.
+The runtime uses the equipped weapon cooldown and falls back to the basic_attack action cooldown.
+When damage resolves, the target receives the damaged event with the final amount, attacker_id, damage kind, and source_item_id payload fields.
+Ruleset spell damage uses this same damaged event path, so NPC reactions do not need separate weapon and spell handlers.

 Combat